 Century Aluminum CEO Jesse Gary Thanks the Biden Administration for Invitation to Participate in Roundtable Discussion on Industrial Innovation and Decarbonization

-/EIN News/ -- CHICAGO, March 03, 2023 (GLOBE NEWSWIRE) -- Century Aluminum Company (NASDAQ: CENX) today released the following statement from President and Chief Executive Officer Jesse Gary after his visit to the White House for a roundtable discussion with other industry leaders and labor leaders to discuss industrial innovation and decarbonization efforts:
+CHICAGO, March 03, 2023 (GLOBE NEWSWIRE) -- Century Aluminum Company CENX today released the following statement from President and Chief Executive Officer Jesse Gary after his visit to the White House for a roundtable discussion with other industry leaders and labor leaders to discuss industrial innovation and decarbonization efforts:

 "Thank you to the Biden Administration for inviting Century to the White House on this important occasion.
 As we have stated before, Century Aluminum fully supports the Biden administration's efforts to decarbonize industrial production through innovation.